danielabar/meblog/src/markdown/the-code-adjacent-power-of-ai.md

 ## Rewriting Project Documentation

-One of my side projects, [Retirement Drawdown Simulator Canada](https://github.com/danielabar/retirement_drawdown_simulator_canada) had a README that covered the basics: it explained how to install and run the project, a list of features, showed some sample output, and listed the configuration options.
+One of my side projects, [Retirement Drawdown Simulator Canada](https://github.com/danielabar/retirement_drawdown_simulator_canada), had a README that covered the basics: it explained how to install and run the project, listed features, showed some sample output, and described the configuration options.
 But this didn't reflect the true depth.
 I knew the project was substantial, but couldn't figure out how to communicate that succinctly.

 When I asked Claude to review the README, its first observation was that the documentation focused on *how* — configuration, commands, output format — but never explained *why* someone should care.
 It didn't convey that the simulator models tax-aware withdrawals across multiple account types with interacting government benefits, enforces mandatory withdrawal rules, and uses statistical modeling to stress-test plans against futures worse than history.